Elvis Costello: D.P. Costello

 By February 1976, Costello was booking himself into clubs as a solo act under the name D.P.
 Costello, D.P. being his initials and a nickname he was sometimes called by his family.
 While working as D.P.
 Costello, he learned to sing and play guitar very loudly and developed a forceful stage presence, although he was still playing to small audiences for very little money.
 Few of the songs he had played with Flip City were included in these performances.
 Instead, he was debuting some of the songs that would start to get the attention of the music industry, such as "Mystery Dance" and "Wave a White Flag".
 Costello included both songs on a six-track demo tape he sent to London radio presenter Charlie Gillett, who thought "Wave a White Flag" was the best of the six.
 Gillett played several songs from the tape on his radio show later that year, the first time any Costello song received airplay.
 (Note: After Costello became successful, the six songs he sent to Gillett were widely bootlegged.
 They received an official release as bonus tracks on the 1993 and 2001 reissues of My Aim Is True.)

-Sometime in 1976, lack of money forced Costello, his wife and their toddler son to move in with relatives near Heathrow Airport, on the far west side of London.
+Sometime in 1976, lack of money forced Costello, his wife and their toddler son to move in with relatives near Heathrow Airport, on the far west side of Greater London.
 This meant Costello's commute to work in North Acton took him past the Hoover Building in Perivale.
 Around the same time, he was starting to become aware of the nascent punk movement, although he would not hear any of the British punk bands until they began releasing records.
-The Modern Lovers' song "Roadrunner", with its reference to such quotidian landmarks as the Stop & Shop, inspired him to write a song about the historical Art Deco building he rode past every day.
-Although he did not record it until 1980, Costello regarded this song, "Hoover Factory", as an artistic breakthrough.
-In the period just prior, he had been trying to imitate songwriters Randy Newman and John Prine.
-"Hoover Factory", he later recalled, got him "through the door to a different, less ingratiating way of speaking" in his songwriting.
-The next song he wrote was "Radio Sweetheart", which would become the B-side of his first single.
+Songs he wrote during this period included "Hoover Factory" and "Radio Sweetheart", which became the B-side of his first single.